Fine Arts

 Rock & Contemporary Music Ensemble

 This course is an opportunity to study contemporary, rock, and popular music genres through performance and rehearsal in an academic setting.
 Students will perform covers and originals spanning all styles and time periods.
-This ensemble will perform regularly at festivals, on and off campus, in-class, and other events.
-Students are expected to practice outside of class so that time in class may be devoted to rehearsal.
+This ensemble will perform regularly at festivals, on and off campus, in class, and at other events.
+Students are expected to practice outside of class so that class time may be devoted to rehearsal.

 This Chamber Ensemble/Concert Band course focuses on the performance of music literature for woodwind, brass, and percussion ensembles of various stylistic periods.
 Instruction cultivates performance techniques, artistic interpretation, and overall musicality.
 Student ensembles will include, but not be limited to, student coaching, literature selection, composer research, accompaniment, arrangements, and performance production.